 Contemporary Critical Theory (ENGL 470A): Contemporary critical theory offers an array of competing constructions of text and culture.
 This course examines several topics in recent critical theory, such as gender, race, subjectivity, textuality, and popular culture.

 History of Literary Criticism (ENGL 470B): A historical survey of major critical texts and movements from the Greek and Roman classics to the New Criticism of the mid-20th century, examining different critical theories and practices in a context of cultural changes.

-Literary Studies in Electronic Forms (ENGL 470C): A critical examination of literary publication, editing, research, and criticism in CD-ROM and on-line.
+Literary Studies in Digital Forms (ENGL 470C): A critical examination of literary publication, research, and criticism in digital forms.

 Adapting Literary Works (ENGL 471): Focusing on adaptation of classic works of literature in English, this course examines the problems, possibilities, and principles of representing such works in other literary forms and in other media.

 Research Methods in Technical Communication (ENGL 472): This course teaches students the practice and theory of research methods in the field of technical and professional communication.
 Topics may include resource validity and renewal cycles, data-gathering techniques and analytics, interview techniques for subject-matter experts, rapid research skills, and user-experience design.